-(2)One credit hour of EPID 845 may be substituted.
+(1)One credit hour of EPID 845 may be substituted.

-(3)With the exception of Master's core courses (EPID 701, BIOS 701, BIOS 710, and BIOS 758, and their equivalents), up to 12 hours may be transferred from previous graduate coursework, with the approval of the student's advisor and the Graduate Director.
-Also see the sections on "Program of Study" and "Transfer Credit".
+(2)With the exception of Master's core courses (EPID 701, BIOS 701, and BIOS 710 and their equivalents), up to 12 hours from previous graduate work can be used as "content" credit toward their program of study. with the approval of the student's advisor and the Graduate Director.
+The final program of study must also meet the minimum university post baccalaureate of 60 hours, minimum 30 post master's hours, minimum 30 hours taken at USC, and all "content" credit coursework must be taken within 10 years of the time of graduation.